elevate your impact

 Proposals that do not meet deadlines or guidelines will be screened out by the ECCF staff (per guidance from the Fund Advisors) and receive early notification.

-An ECCF staff person may contact applicants for additional information about a proposal or to schedule a site visit during the review process.
+An ECCF staff person may contact applicants for additional information about a proposal during the review process.
 The staff may also contact other funders, community leaders, or other local agencies to learn more about the organization applying for funds and to discuss the outlined plans.
 Copies of proposals submitted to ECCF may be shared with others during the review process.

 reporting requirements